Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

-We use Mel Frequency Cepstral Coefficients (MFCC) as the input features~\cite{Davis1980ComparisonSentences, Latif2019DirectSpeech}.
-We use $2,048$ as the frame length and the hop length as $512$ and extract $40$ MFCCs using the Librosa python library for audio and music analysis \cite{McFee2015Librosa:Python}.
+In this study, we employed MFCC as the input features for our analysis congruent to previous studies~\cite{Likitha2017SpeechMFCC, Latif2019DirectSpeech, Patni2021SpeechFeatures,Dolka2021SpeechFeatures}.
+Specifically, we set the frame length to $2,048$ and the hop length to $512$, and extracted $40$ MFCCs using the Librosa python library for audio and music analysis \cite{McFee2015Librosa:Python}.